desk-dev/desk-dev/README.md

 - 👋 Hi, I’m @desk-dev
-- 👀 I’m interested in HTML, CSS, JS, and VCS
+- 👀 I’m interested in Pyton, C, SQL, and VCS
-- 🌱 I’m currently learning front end developer
+- 🌱 I’m currently learning back end developer
 - 💞️ I’m looking to collaborate for now not yet
 - 📫 How to reach me: comming soon